FAQ (Frequently Asked Questions)

 If you want to use better armor, you'll need more Quickness to avoid losing agility.

 A smartlink is the most important gun accessory and makes everything easier.
 A laser sight is less effective, but equivalent for characters without smartlink cyberware.
 They don't stack!
 Also, recoil compensation is very important for automatic weapons.
 Innate recoil compensation does stack with gas vents.

 Dodge dice do nothing against melee attacks; move dodge dice into the body pool to resist melee damage.
 You may wish to keep some for dodging if you are getting shot at while in melee.
 Burst and auto fire are harder to dodge.
 Body dice can help reduce the damage if you're frequently failing to evade it.

-6 is the magic number for Body, Willpower, and Force on offensive spells.
+To resist direct combat spells, 6 is the magic number for Body and Willpower.
+That is also the magic number for the Force when casting direct combat spells.
 Higher ratings are better, but those are good short-term goals.

 Law enforcement will attack you if you go around with a drawn weapon or are wearing illegal equipment.
 Security and military armor, including helmets, are illegal.